YimingMa/YIMINGMA.github.io/_posts/2021-10-11-introduction-to-MobileNetV3.md

 | Mnas-small                                   | 64.9%     | 65.1          | 1.9        | 20.3     | 24.2     | 17.2     |
 | V2 0.35                                      | 60.8%     | 59.2          | 1.6        | 16.6     | 19.6     | 13.9     |

-- P-$n$: a Pixel-$n$ phone;
+- P-$n$: a Pixel-$n$ phone.
-- all latencies are measures using a single large core with a batch size of 1.
+- All latencies are measures using a single large core with a batch size of 1.

 The trade-off between the number of mult-adds and top-1 accuracy is shown below.
 This allows to compare models that were targeted different hardware or software frameworks.
 All MobileNetV3s are for input resolution 224 and use multipliers 0.35, 0.5, 0.75, 1 and 1.25.